Schedule

 Teaching English with AI: Opportunities and Challenges in Tertiary Education (A Japanese Case Study)

-Thatcher Spero (THT JALT SIG)
+Assoc.
+Prof. Thatcher Spero (THT JALT SIG)

 Musashino University, Tokyo, Japan